Putting It Together: Which Rule Applies?

 Exam Tip: Gotchas

 - Start by asking whether a recommendation was made.
-No recommendation -> no suitability duty (but KYC still applies).
+No recommendation -> no suitability duty (but the KYC rule still applies).

-- Investment analysis tools attach Rule 2214 separately from whichever suitability rule governs the downstream recommendation.
+- Investment analysis tools attach the investment-analysis-tool rule separately from whichever suitability rule governs the downstream recommendation.

 - Hold recommendations count, and the rep evaluates them under the current profile.